FelicePollano/WatermarkDataSetBuilder/readme.md

 Please note the (hidden) file ```.checkpoint``` which pourpose is to restart from where the download left in case of any kind of stop ( even API limitation).
 If, for some reason, you want to start from scratch, just remove this file.

+If you need to see some noteooks created using this datasource, have a look on the [Kaggle page](https://www.kaggle.com/datasets/felicepollano/watermarked-not-watermarked-images) thre is some projecy from me and from others.

 # Examples

 ## Easy to recognize watermarks